16 Open House Scripts & Tools To Gain Clients

 Hosting an open house is a balancing act.
-You’re trying to keep various conversations going, judging the interest in the property and making sure all who leave have a positive feeling about the home.
-Sometimes, you’ll need icebreakers for neighbors, while other times, you need to keep a serious buyer engaged.
-The right words can make all the difference.
+You’re trying to keep various conversations going, gauge interest in the property, and make sure everyone who leaves has a positive feeling about the home.
+Sometimes you’ll need icebreakers for neighbors, while other times you need to keep a serious buyer engaged.
+I’ve found that when it comes to locking in clients at open houses, the right words can make all the difference.
 Below are 16 open house scripts for every situation, from greeting curious visitors to addressing tricky questions.
 Let’s dive in so you can turn more conversations into closings!

 First impressions are vital in setting the mood of the entire open house experience.
 A warm and inviting open house script makes your guests feel welcome.
 By establishing rapport right up front, visitors will be much more inclined to interact with you and not feel hesitant to ask questions.
 This initial greeting doesn’t have to be overly complicated; you could just give some quick hellos and offer them open house food once they arrive.